nanophysics/pymeas2019_noise/documentation/README_install_user.md

 ### Updates

-Whenever a program is startet, it will pick the NEWEST version available on https://github.com/nanophysics/pymeas2019_noise.
+Whenever a program is starts, it will pick the NEWEST version available on https://github.com/nanophysics/pymeas2019_noise.

-## Installation - Windows
+## Running on Windows

 The starting point is `measurement_actual_windows.zip` which may be downloaded [here](https://github.com/nanophysics/pymeas2019_noise/tree/main/artifacts).